Causal Bandits without prior knowledge using separating sets: Separating Set Causal Bandit Algorithms

 \subsection{ASD-JCI123kt}

 A state-of-the-art causal discovery algorithm for small numbers of variables is ASD-JCI123kt \citep{mooij2016joint}.
 It is a particular implementation of the Joint Causal Inference framework \citep{mooij2016joint}, which pools data over contexts.
 This allows it to simultaneously handle data from different sources, e.g.\ different interventional distributions.
 ASD-JCI123kt is a hybrid causal discovery algorithm that scores how well each hypothetical causal graph matches the (strengths of the) observed dependences in the pooled data, giving more weight to stronger dependences.
-As an independence test, we again make use of the $G^2$-test for conditional independence of discrete variables with $p$-value threshold $\alpha = 2.5 / \sqrt{N}$.
+As an independence test, we again make use of the $G^2$-test for conditional independence of discrete variables with $p$-value threshold $\alpha = 0.025$ (we do not use ASD-JCI123kt with the linear Gaussian experiment).
 Contrary to the direct testing baseline, ASD-JCI123kt combines all conditional independence test results in order to score the underlying causal graph(s).
 Since the algorithm makes use of an Answer Set Program (ASP) building on work by \citet{hyttinen2014constraint}, it is straightforward to query the ASP optimizer for separating sets (e.g., how much evidence is there that variable $V_i$ is independent of $V_j$ given $\mathbf{S}$), by applying the feature scoring approach proposed by \citet{MagliacaneClaassenMooij_NIPS_16}.
 We accept a set $\mathbf{S}$ as a valid separating set if for all $I \in \mathbf{I}$, the confidence score for the independence $I \indep_{\mathbb{P}_{\mathcal{M}}} Y \given \mathbf{S}$ output by ASD-JCI123kt is positive.
+This causal discovery algorithm is of particular interest because it tries to find a graph that matches all independencies simultaneously.
+Therefore, while its running time is particularly slow, it might show behaviour where it corrects direct independence test results if these contradict other observed independencies, which may lead to improved performance compared to direct testing.
+Faster causal discovery algorithms which are focused on just pruning the large space of graphs probably do not show this behaviour.